-Inputs (as from S7 and up) which are not part of the application can be configured to be Pt 1000, 0 - 10 Volt or Digital input.
-This feature makes it possible to communicate extra signals, such as temperatures, pressures, ON / OFF conditions, via Modbus and ECL Portal.

-The configuration is done by means of the ECL Tool (free software for download) or directly in a dedicated menu in the ECL Portal.
+Inputs (as from S7 and up) which are not reserved for the application can be configured to be Pt 1000, 0 - 10 Volt, frequency (pulse counter) or digital input.
+This feature makes it possible to monitor extra signals, such as temperatures, pressures, ON / OFF conditions, via Modbus and ECL Portal.
+The configuration is done by means of the ECL Tool (free software for download) or directly in a dedicated menu in the ECL Portal or the connection for Modbus (BMS / SCADA).